nathanfletch/robotify/README.md

 ## Future Plans

--Add more styling
+- Add more styling
--Add animations
+- Add animations
--Add a blackscreen on the 77 error message
+- Add a blackscreen on the 77 error message
--Add name input
+- Add name input
--Add word input for custom replacement
+- Add word input for custom replacement

 ## Contact